Configuring SIP Message Manipulation

 ● | SIP manipulations do not allow you to remove or add mandatory SIP headers.
 They can only be modified and only on requests that initiate new dialogs.
 Mandatory SIP headers include To, From, Via, CSeq, Call-Id, and Max-Forwards. |

 ● | The IP Group's 'SIP Group Name' parameter overrides inbound message manipulation rules that manipulate the host name in Request-URI, To, and/or From SIP headers.
-If you configure a SIP Group Name for the IP Group (see Configuring IP Groups) and you want to manipulate the host name in these SIP headers, you must apply your manipulation rule (Manipulation Set ID) to the IP Group as an Outbound Message Manipulation Set ('Outbound Message Manipulation Set' parameter), when the IP Group is the destination of the call.
-If you apply the Manipulation Set as an Inbound Message Manipulation Set ('Inbound Message Manipulation Set' parameter), when the IP Group is the source of the call, the manipulation rule will be overridden by the SIP Group Name. |
+If you configure a SIP Group Name for the IP Group (see Configuring IP Groups) and you want to manipulate the host name in these SIP headers, you must apply your manipulation rule (Message Manipulation Set) to the IP Group as an Outbound Message Manipulation Set ('Outbound Manipulation Set' parameter), when the IP Group is the destination of the call.
+If you apply the Message Manipulation Set as an Inbound Message Manipulation Set ('Inbound Manipulation Set' parameter), when the IP Group is the source of the call, the manipulation rule is overridden by the 'SIP Group Name'. |

-● | When configuring a Message Manipulation rule for manipulating a SIP header, the maximum length (characters) of the header's value in the incoming SIP message that can be manipulated is 4,096. |
+● | When configuring a message manipulation rule for manipulating a SIP header, the maximum length (characters) of the header's value in the incoming SIP message that can be manipulated is 4,096. |

-➢ | To configure SIP message manipulation rules: |
+➢ | To configure SIP message manipulation: |

-1. | Open the Message Manipulations table (Setup menu > Signaling & Media tab > Message Manipulation folder > Message Manipulations). |
+1. | Open the Message Manipulation Sets table (Setup menu > Signaling & Media tab > Message Manipulation folder > Message Manipulation Sets). |

 2. | Click New; the following dialog box appears: |

-3. | Configure a Message Manipulation rule according to the parameters described in the table below. |
+3. | Configure a Message Manipulation Set according to the parameters described in the following table, and then click Apply. |

-Message Manipulations Parameter Descriptions
+Message Manipulations Table (Child) Parameter Descriptions

 Parameter |